f3-factory/F3com-data/base/main.md

 ```

 This will parse a configuration file, provided by `$file` and setup the framework with variables and routes.
-If the 2nd argument `$allow` is provided, template strings are interprete, thus making dynamic configs possible:
+If the 2nd argument `$allow` is provided, template strings are interpreted, thus making dynamic configs possible:

 ```ini
 [globals]